-The current AIFC law is based on the Kazakhstan Constitution and composed of (apart from the special AIFC Constitutional Law) the AIFC acts, which may rely upon the principles, rules and precedents of the laws of England and Wales and/or standards of the world leading financial centres, issued by the AIFC bodies (hereinafter, the "AIFC Acts").
+The current AIFC law is based on the Kazakhstan Constitution and composed of (apart from the special AIFC Constitutional Statute) the AIFC Acts, which may rely upon the principles, rules and precedents of the laws of England and Wales and/or standards of the world leading financial centres, issued by the AIFC bodies (hereinafter, the "AIFC Acts").
 The issues not governed by the AIFC Acts fall under the current laws of Kazakhstan.

-In total (as of 31 August 2020), the AIFC issued more than 70 AIFC Acts.
-All AIFC Acts are available at https://aifc.kz/legal-framework/, where they are divided into the sections, as follows:
+In total (as of 1 July 2022), the AIFC issued more than 70 AIFC Acts.
+All AIFC Acts are available on the website, where they are divided into the sections, as follows:

 - national legislation of Kazakhstan;

 - general purpose AIFC Acts;

 - AFC Acts regulating financial services;

 - AIFC Court Rules;

-- IAC arbitration and mediation rules; - ioint orders with the governmental authorities of Kazakhstan; and - other (reporting standards, reporting forms).
+- IAC arbitration and mediation rules;

+- joint orders with the governmental authorities of Kazakhstan; and

+- other (reporting standards, reporting forms).